Valhalla (1986 film): Plot

-Thor and Loki habitually visit Midgard (Earth), and one evening they take refuge for the night at a lonesome farmhouse, inhabited by a couple of ordinary Viking peasants and their two children, a boy named Tjalvi and his younger sister Röskva.
+Thor and Loki habitually visit Midgard (Earth), and one evening they take refuge for the night at a lonesome farmhouse, inhabited by a couple of ordinary Norse peasants and their two children, a boy named Tjalvi and his younger sister Röskva.
 Thor generously offers one of his goats which is dragging his chariot, as a feast dinner for all of them, but strongly warns any of the members of the household from breaking the bones.
 Loki, always treacherous, persuades the boy Tjalvi into doing exactly that, for the sake of the delicious marrow inside.

 The next morning, Thor revives his goat, but is infuriated when he discovers that the animal has become lame.
 Loki suggests that they take the boy Tjalvi with them to Asgard as a servant as compensation.
 The gods and their new servant leave the farm and go back to Asgard via the Bifröst bridge.
 Once they arrive, they soon discover that Røskva has stowed away in the chariot, and so she is allowed to follow the company and her brother to Thor's home Bilskirnir.
 The glamor of the gods soon vanishes, as Thor is frequently away from home on new adventures, leaving Tjalvi and Røskva with the same menial tasks they did at home.

-One day Loki shows up with a small nonverbal jötunn boy named Quark, who almost immediately causes havoc in the thunder god's home.
-At first Loki claims that Quark 'followed him' home, but finally professes he 'won' Quark when he lost a bet with Útgarða-Loki and now has to keep the boy until he behaves properly.
+One day Loki shows up with a small nonverbal jötunn or "giant" boy named Quark, who almost immediately causes havoc in the thunder god's home.
+At first Loki claims that Quark 'followed him' home, but finally professes he 'won' Quark when he lost a bet with Utgard-Loki and now has to keep the boy until he behaves properly.
 Thor and Sif are driven crazy by Quark's antics and leaves.
 Soon, the children and Quark find they have something in common and befriend each other, while Loki just makes himself comfortably in 'his' new home.
 He acts as a lazy and cruel master of the house and the children and Quark finally run away to look up the mighty chief of the gods Odin, who lives in nearby Valhalla and who they suppose will help them against the unfair behaviour of Loki.
 Through Odin impassively listens to Røskva, the children are thrown out when Quark bothers the head of Mimir.

 The children run out into the forest and build their own treehouse, setting up their own life.
 Almost everything is pure idyll, until Tjavli is visited by the ravens of Odin, Hugin and Munin (who have appeared as the narrators of the story).
 They lead Tjalvi to a sacred well where they present him with visions of the future: there he sees Thor trying to hold up Jörmungandr, the sea drying up and Thor hastily aging and dying.
-Suddenly, Thor shows up and brings the children back to Bilskirnir by force were he demands that Loki returns the boy to Útgarðar.
-Since Loki is unwilling and unable to bring Quark, Thor forces him to accompany him to Útgarðar, along with Røskva and Tjalvi.
+Suddenly, Thor shows up and brings the children back to Bilskirnir by force where he demands that Loki returns the boy to Utgard.
+Since Loki is unwilling and unable to bring Quark, Thor forces him to accompany him to Utgard, along with Røskva and Tjalvi.